bryanyu1997/Data-Efficient-3D-Learner/README.md

 ``python tools/scannet.py --run download_filelists``

 ### Pre-traind model weights
-We utilize RGB-D dataset [Matterport3D](https://niessner.github.io/Matterport/) to pre-train 3D model.
-The pre-trained weight is provided in [link]().
-To fine-tune or evaluate the following cases, the pre-trained weight needs to be download and place in ``logs/pretrained``
+We utilize RGB-D dataset [Matterport3D](https://niessner.github.io/Matterport/) to pre-train 3D models.
+The pre-trained weight is provided in [link](https://drive.google.com/file/d/189dr0abasreJrO_LoidDz_niNNLqfmij/view?usp=sharing).
+To fine-tune or evaluate the following cases, the pre-trained weight needs to be downloaded and placed in ``ckpt``

 ### Installation
 The codes have been run on Ubuntu20 and PyTorch1.7.